External Data Protection Officer (DPO)

 • Participation in the application of data protection regulations.

-Focal points of the data protection advisor
+Tasks of the data protection advisor can be

 • Check the processing of personal data within the company;